 Mean score of companies in the Other Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Veedol India reported total carbon emissions of approximately 1,328,000 kg CO2e from Scope 2 and 762,000 kg CO2e from Scope 1, resulting in a combined total of about 2,090,000 kg CO2e.
-The previous year, 2023, saw emissions of approximately 963,000 kg CO2e from Scope 2 and 419,000 kg CO2e from Scope 1, totalling around 1,382,000 kg CO2e.
+In 2024, Veedol India reported total carbon emissions of approximately 1,328,000 kg CO2e from Scope 2 and 762,000 kg CO2e from Scope 1, amounting to a combined total of about 2,090,000 kg CO2e.
+In the previous year, 2023, the company recorded emissions of approximately 963,000 kg CO2e from Scope 2 and 419,000 kg CO2e from Scope 1, leading to a total of about 1,382,000 kg CO2e.
 Veedol India has disclosed emissions data for Scope 1 and Scope 2 but has not provided information on Scope 3 emissions.
 The company has not set specific reduction targets or climate pledges, indicating a potential area for future commitment.
-The emissions intensity for Scope 1 and Scope 2 per rupee of turnover was reported at approximately 0.000000130 (1.3e-10) in 2024, and 0.000000090 (9.0e-11) in 2023, reflecting a slight increase in emissions intensity relative to revenue.
-Additionally, the emissions intensity in terms of physical output for lubricating oil was approximately 0.027 KL in 2024 and 0.0181 KL in 2023.
-Overall, while Veedol India has made strides in disclosing its emissions, the absence of reduction targets highlights an opportunity for enhanced climate action and commitment to sustainability.
+The emissions intensity for Scope 1 and Scope 2 per rupee of turnover was reported at approximately 0.000000130 for 2024 and 0.000000090 for 2023, reflecting a focus on improving efficiency in relation to revenue generation.
+Overall, while Veedol India has made strides in tracking its emissions, the absence of defined reduction targets suggests an opportunity for enhanced climate action and commitment to sustainability in the lubricating oil industry.

 Access structured emissions data, company-specific emission factors, and source documents